 - Rogaine.
 This drug doesn’t stop hair loss, but it may help your hair return faster after treatment.

 If you’re feeling self-conscious about hair loss, it may help to treat yourself to something that makes you feel good when you look in the mirror, like a new hat, or fun makeup.

 You can also connect with a support group to talk with others who understand and share your experience.

 Diarrhea is one of the

-Diarrhea is a side effect worth mentioning to your doctor, especially if you experience any of the following symptoms:
+Diarrhea is a side effect that should discuss with your doctor, especially if you experience any of the following symptoms:

-- six or more loose stools in a day for two days or more
+- six or more loose stools in a day for 2 days or more

 - blood in your diarrhea